Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Interned and Requisitioned:

-Langanger was one of the 26 Norwegian ships interned in Vichy controlled North and West Africa 1940-1942, see the link to Interned Ships above for the names of all 26.
+Langanger was one of the 26 Norwegian ships interned in Vichy controlled North and West Africa 1940-1942, see Interned Ships for the names of all 26.

-Roger W. Jordan has told me that Langanger was taken over by Vichy authorities at Oran on June 21-1941*, then by Kriegsmarine in Marseilles on Nov.
-24-1942 and operated by Mittelmeer Reederei GmbH, Hamburg under the name Toni III.
-According to the posting to My Ship Forum that I've linked to above, she was at La Spezia on Nov.
-29 that year, departed from Augusta on May 23-1943, journeyed Bastia-Civitavecchia Aug.
+Roger W. Jordan (author of "The World's Merchant Fleets 1939") has told me that she was taken over by Vichy authorities at Oran on June 21-1941, then by Kriegsmarine in Marseilles on Nov.
+24*-1942 and operated by Mittelmeer Reederei GmbH, Hamburg under the name Toni III.
+According to this posting to my Ship Forum, she went to La Spezia on Nov.
+29 that year, Augusta on May 23-1943, journeyed Bastia-Civitavecchia Aug.
 20/21-1943.
-She was scuttled on Aug.
+Scuttled on Aug.
 17-1944 at Port de Bouc (while under attack of allied aircraft?).
 "Nortraships flåte" adds she was declared a total loss in Apr.-1945.

-Additional tidbit: The Germans very often tried to get their hands on Norwegian ships by forcing the owners to sign an agreement for charter.
+The Germans very often tried to get their hands on Norwegian ships by forcing the owners to sign an agreement for charter.
 As in the case of some of the ships that were in Sweden, a few owners signed, under threat that if they didn't the consequences would be harsh; concentration camps in Germany, lost property and repercussions towards their families.
 Even some of those who did sign were arrested and sent to camps, the reason being that they had let it be known that the signature had been given under threat.
 The manager of Langanger was also called in in March-1942 and was asked to sign an agreement to let his ship be chartered by the German Navy.
 He refused and was sent to Grini, a well known concentration camp in Norway, and later to Sachsenhausen in Germany until the fall of 1943.
-(Lauritz Pettersen, "Hjemmeflåten - Mellom venn og fiende".
-Tonnage for Langanger is given as 14 150 gt).

 Some Crew Members: